-Here below is everything guests need to know about what to bring, what to wear, and what events are available for every appetite and budget.
+Here’s everything you need to know about what to bring, what to wear, and all the events available for every appetite and budget.

-While being on time is something most people have never heard of in South Florida, note that these events begin and end precisely when they say they will.
-If an event is over at 10 p.m., don't think that at 10:01 p.m. it'll be possible to grab that one last drink.
+While being on time is something most people have never heard of in South Florida, note that the events begin and end precisely when they say they will.
+If an event is over at 10 p.m., don't think that at 10:01 p.m. you’ll be able to grab that one last drink.
 Oh, and speaking of drinks, taking them out the door after an event is severely frowned upon and could even get someone in trouble.

-Ladies, do everyone a favor and leave the high heels at home for any event on the beach (and most marquee events are located there).
-Inevitably, the shoes will be ruined because you'll spend the whole night sinking into the sand — not a good look.
-Sandals are the best option (or boots if the temperature drops).
+Ladies, do everyone a favor and leave the high heels at home for any event on the beach.
+(Most marquee events are held there.)
+Inevitably, your shoes will be ruined because you'll spend the whole night sinking into the sand — not a good look.
+Sandals are your best option.

-Now this is important: do NOT leave home without an ID to show you are of age, because someone will ask you for it at some point in time.
+Now this is important: Do not leave home without an ID to show that you are of age, because someone will ask you for it at some point.
 And don’t forget to bring your ticket!
 No ticket, no entry.
 Period.
-And lastly — and maybe most importantly — bring a stockpile of wet wipes and antacids to the event because you will be eating a lot.
+And finally — and maybe most important — bring a stockpile of wet wipes and antacids to the festival, because you will be eating a lot.
 Thank us later.

 Grand Tasting Village 101

-The event that started it all.
-The two-day, wine-filled Grand Tasting Village runs February 23-24.
-Each day it features more than 50 restaurants handing out food, while 100 different wine and spirits suppliers pour unlimited samplings.
-If that isn’t enough to make someone’s head spin, there are also an array of culinary demos featuring everyone from Guy Fieri to Trisha Yearwood along with plenty of interactive activities.
-There will be crowds, so be prepared to wait in some lines, but they move quickly and there is more than enough food and drink to go around.
+This is the event that started it all.
+The two-day, wine-filled Grand Tasting Village runs Saturday, May 22 through Sunday, May 23.
+Each day it features more than 30 restaurants handing out food, while an array of different wine and spirits suppliers pour unlimited samplings.
+If that isn’t enough to make someone’s head spin, there are also a variety of culinary demos featuring everyone from Giada De Laurentiis to Marcus Samuelsson, along with plenty of interactive activities and book signings.
+Crowds will be smaller than in previous years, but you still might encounter some lines.
+But don’t worry, they move quickly, and there will be more than enough food and drink to go around.

 Events Under $100

-You don’t have to break the bank in order to enjoy the festivities.
-Plenty of booze-centric events have tickets for under $100 including the craft cocktail focused Craft-y Happy Hour, the tiki cocktail extravaganza known as the Art of the Tiki, the pet-friendly Yappie Hour, and the kid-friendly Fun and Fit as a Family.
-There is even an option to workout during the weekend at the annual Buddhas and Bellinis yoga event and a Bootcamp and Bites class hosted Robert Irvine.
+You don’t have to break the bank to enjoy the festivities.
+Plenty of booze-centric events offer tickets for under $100, including the tiki cocktail extravaganza known as Art of the Tiki, newcomer Croquetas and Craft Cocktails, and the kid-friendly Fun and Fit as a Family.
+There’s even an option to work out during the weekend at the annual Buddhas and Bellinis yoga event, and a Bootcamp and Bites class hosted Robert Irvine.